weiyuet/russo-ukrainian-war/README.md

 ![](https://github.com/weiyuet/russo-ukrainian-war/blob/main/figures/04-bayes-casualty.png)

-Adding Bayesian Analysis, the estimated true mean of daily casualties is around 1200.
+The estimated true mean of daily casualties is around 1200.

 For context, according to declassified [`CIA documents`](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.cia.gov/readingroom/docs/CIA-RDP89T01451R000100090001-5.pdf&ved=2ahUKEwi4_rPtq5uVAxXx2TgGHbDZD5MQFnoECDMQAQ&usg=AOvVaw2N6B0dtQQrrNpRS28ZyCGn), during the Soviet-Afghan War, it was estimated that the Soviet Union lost more than 12,000 lives over 10 years (from 1979 to 1989).
-That means, every 10 days, Russia would have lost the same number of soldiers as over 10 years in Afghanistan.
+That means in the current war, for every 10 days, Russia would have lost the same number of soldiers as over 10 years in Afghanistan.

 ### Equipment